1. The Challenge: Bridging the "Mobile Gap"

 6. Reflection

-The solution wasn't about choosing one platform over the other; it was about reframing the graphic as a container for information rather than a fixed picture.
-By prioritizing the 68% through mobile-first design, we actually created a cleaner, more legible experience for the remaining 22% as well.
+The solution wasn’t about choosing one platform over the other; it was about reframing news graphics as fluid containers of information rather than fixed images.
+By designing for the 68% mobile majority, we inadvertently created a cleaner, more legible experience for desktop users as well.